anktsrkr/anktsrkr.github.io/content/post/deploy-app-service-environment-v2-in-microsoft-azure.md

 __Something to note here, I will assume you already have Hub-Spoke network topology in place and connection is already established with your on-premise over VPN.
 I will also assume, you do not have any on-premise DNS server and you have a DNS Forwarder setup in `hub-vnet`.
 If you are not sure about all of this I will suggest to go though my previous [posts.](/categories/hub-spoke-topology/)__

-First Step is to Login into your account and on the top search bar, type App Service Environments and from the dropdown select "App Service Environments".
+First Step is to login into your account and on the top search bar, type App Service Environments and from the dropdown select "App Service Environments".
 ![Select App Service Environment](/images/ase/Select_ASE.jpg)

 Now, click on __Create app service environment__